 - Your VT episodes don’t last a long time

-For VT that is long-term (chronic) or life-threatening, an implantable cardiac defibrillator (ICD) may be used.
+For VT that is sustained or life-threatening, an implantable cardiac defibrillator (ICD) may be used.
+This is especially true when there is no reversible cause identified or if you have another condition that predisposes you to further episodes of VT.
 This small device is implanted into your chest.
-It is connected to your heart with wires.
-When an abnormal heartbeat occurs, the ICD sends out an electric shock to restore your normal heartbeat.
+It's connected to your heart with wires.
+When an abnormal heartbeat occurs, the ICD can either overdrive pace the VT to stop it or, if needed, deliver an electric shock to restore your normal heartbeat.

 Some VT may be treated with catheter ablation.
 This procedure uses radiofrequency energy to destroy the abnormal heart tissue that is causing the rapid heartbeat.